 1. Tax Loss Harvest

-Remember when Tesla Stock was skyrocketing in early February, and you bought shares at the peak?
-Nevertheless, don’t let the tax benefits go to waste.
-If you sell that stock now for a loss, then wait for thirty days to buy back, you can use that loss to offset gains from other areas.
-If you have Incentive Stock Options (ISO’s) that you’ve held for one year since purchase and two years since grant date, you can offset those gains with the losses that you’ve created.
+Remember when Tesla stock was skyrocketing and you bought shares at the peak?
+Don’t let the tax benefits go to waste.
+If you sell that stock now for a loss, then wait for 30 days to buy back, you can use that loss to offset gains from other areas.
+If you have Incentive Stock Options (ISOs) that you’ve held for one year since purchase and two years since grant date, you can offset those gains with the losses that you’ve created.

 If you are at a publicly traded company and you’re still holding on to unexercised ISO’s, now might be a good time to exercise them.
-Many times, people don’t exercise their options because of the Alternative Minimum Tax consequences.
+Many times, people don’t exercise their options because of the alternative minimum tax (AMT) consequences.
 If the stock is trading at 30% less than before, you can exercise now and have a much smaller AMT hit.
 If you hold the stocks for a year, you’ll get full capital gain treatment on the gain.

 4. Wait to Exercise Options – Pre-IPO Companies